Sermons

 23 October 2016

 Is the Pharisee’s prayer that bad?
 On the surface he sounds like a good and righteous man who does more than most.
-He observes the evils of the world around him and doesn’t get involved.
-He gives thanks to God that he is not like the rest of humanity: greedy dishonest, adulterous….”
-He is a… Read more
+He observes the evils of the world around… Read more

 Nagging God with prayer